 Measure T, a $20 million bond issue, was passed in 2014 to fund district-wide ongoing technology upgrades for the next 20 years.

-The district covers nearly 3,500 square miles with colleges in Lemoore and Coalinga, the North District Center in Firebaugh, eight child development centers throughout neighboring rural communities, and the Farm of the Future facility at the north end of Coalinga — which also houses the current district office.
+The district covers nearly 3,500 square miles with colleges in Lemoore and Coalinga, the North District Center in Firebaugh, a District office in Coalinga, eight child development centers throughout neighboring rural communities, and the Farm of the Future facility at the north end of Coalinga.

-Planning is underway for further expansion at all three WHCCD sites and in other communities in the district.
+Planning is underway for further improvements at all three WHCCD sites.